How to Design a Classic Trifold Brochure

 #1 Too much text: don’t include everything you do in one brochure!
-Put there one-two products or services.
-If you want to showcase more than two, choose other brochure types that are more suitable for this purpose.
+Put there one or two products or services.
+If you want to showcase more than two, choose other formats that are more suitable for this purpose.

 Step 2 Gather good images

-High-quality photos are compulsory for a compelling marketing material.
-The images you select should complement the text.
+Your brochure images should complement the text.
 Do not sacrifice the quality with cheap photos.
 Best for print purposes are photos with the highest resolution and size possible.
-For prints, the photo should be 300 dpi (dots per inch).
-If you want to take your own photos for your design project here are some tips: How to Take a High-Quality Photo for Your Website or Brochure
+For prints, the picture should be 300 dpi (dots per inch).

 Step 3 Choose the brochure size

 Your brochure type choice should depend on the content.
 A commonly used by small business size that has when it’s opened or flat 8.5″ x 11″, and when it’s folded creates 3 panels on each side.
-It’s the most popular because it can fit easily in a standard envelope.
+It’s the most popular because it can fit comfortably in a standard envelope.
 Also, it has the advantage of being cheaper than other unusual fold patterns.
-Other popular sizes are 8.5″ x 14″, 11″ x 17″ and 11″ x 25.5″.
+Other popular sizes for a trifold brochure are 8.5″ x 14″, 11″ x 17″ and 11″ x 25.5″.

-The front cover sells your product or service, the back cover provides contact information and the inside tells the story.
+If the front cover sells the product or service, then the back cover must provide the contact information, while the inside panels should tell a story.

-Back Cover is the right place to display only your contact information: phone, fax number, website, social media, physical address, email address, your free toll.
-This is also a great location for a QR code.
+Back Cover is the right place to display your contact information: phone, fax number, website, social media, physical address, email address, your free toll.
+This is also an excellent location for a QR code.

 Inside panels of your brochure are the most important.
 What to put there:

-- Reasons why your prospect should choose you a relevant and powerful testimonial.
+- Reasons why your clients have chosen you in the form of a powerful testimonial.

 - Description of your company in one-two sentences.

-- List your product and services and their main benefits
+- List of your products and services and their main benefits.

-- Explain how you usually work with your clients.
+- Some details about how do you usually work with your clients.

 Step 5 Tweaking your design

-Use easy to read fonts (Helvetica, Times New Roman, Garamond, etc)
+Use easy to read fonts (Helvetica, Times New Roman, Garamond).

-Use sans serif fonts for body text and serif fonts for headlines and subheading.
-Choose complementary fonts that are different enough to look deliberate.
+Use sans serif fonts for body text and serif fonts for headline and subheadings.
+Choose complementary fonts that are different enough to look distinctly.

 Limit your font choice to maximum three.
 Using too many types of fonts can make your brochure to look messy.